iWriteGigs

 Question #6

-A The beginning of Japan’s parliamentary era, when the emperor was abolished
+A The beginning of Japan’s feudal era, when the emperor empowered a series of local aristocrats

 B The end of Japan’s feudal era, when the United States wrote a new constitution based on their constitution